as3ert/resume/index.md

 ## Research

 `Jun.
 2023 - Jul.
 2023`
-__Algorithms for Game Design__
+__Algorithms for Game Design__ (Leader of a 3-person group)

 `Remote`
-Leader of a 3-person group; Supervised by Prof. Bill Nace from Carnegie Mellon University
+Supervised by Prof. Bill Nace from Carnegie Mellon University

-Utilized Python to develop a hybrid of two uniform maze generation algorithms, Aldous-Broder and Wilson, and locate the best usage ratio through experimentation

-Generated mazes of different sizes using Aldous-Broder and Wilson and recorded the execution times

-Calculated the optimal usage ratio by alternating between the two algorithms at critical running phases

-Demonstrated that the performance was better compared to either algorithm by itself when the percentage of visited cells reaches a specific value

-Tested the algorithmic ratio on generating larger mazes and tried other maze generation algorithm

 ## Internship